India’s ‘No First Use’ policy and increasing threat of Pakistan’s Tactical Nuclear Weapons

 Suppose Indian forces cross the border and are attacked with Tactical Nukes, can New Delhi then order nuclear attack on Pakistan in response to 'tactical' nuclear attack on military forces in Pakistani territory?

-This is something that India's Strategic Forces Command (SFC) will have to consider when the such a situation arises.
+This is something that India's Strategic Forces Command (SFC) will have to consider when such a situation arises.
 Therefore, by saying that adherence to NFU would "depend on the circumstances", the Defence Minister probably means that any use of nukes- tactical or strategic - against Indian forces, the retaliation would be will be swift, severe and devastating.

-It may be recalled that in July 2016, Manohar Parrikar had categorically stated that personally, he did not believe that India should adhere to NFU.
+It may be recalled that on July 2016, Manohar Parrikar had categorically stated that personally, he did not believe that India should adhere to NFU.
 Also, China too has an NFU policy and Beijing keeps reiterating that it would never use nuclear weapons unless used against it.
 Pakistan has never made such a commitment.